-It's like the couple that gets counseling to strengthen their relationship, even though they don't believe anything is seriously wrong.
+It's like the couple that decides to get counseling to strengthen their relationship, even though they don't believe anything is seriously wrong.

 When the counselor starts asking very specific questions, and in the words of one of the partners in the relationship, "poking around inside their heads where they don't belong," problems start to surface.